open-keychain/open-keychain.github.io/help/index.md

      and transfer the file to your Android device.
   4. In OpenKeychain, select "Import from file", select the file and import the keypair.
 It will be automatically detect that this is a keypair that works with a YubiKey only.

-You can now use your YubiKey with everything that is based on the [OpenPGP API](http://www.openkeychain.org/apps/).
+You can now use your YubiKey with OpenKeychain and compatible [apps](http://www.openkeychain.org/apps/).
 A screen will appear when you need to hold your YubiKey against the NFC antenna.

 ### Use different PIN
   1. Deselect "Use default YubiKey PIN" in OpenKeychain's advanced settings screen